Donate Ethereum to this address

-We can easily piece the information by combining different elements of the Data Layer, but we cannot easily split the entire string into the individual element.
+We can easily combine the granular data to form the full address, but we cannot easily split the entire string into individual pieces of data down the road.

 So keep in mind, always store data in granular form.

-We cannot stress enough the importance of consistent naming convention.
-“Naming” and “naming” might look the same to us, but to some analytics tool, they are 2 completely different piece of data.
+“Naming” and “naming” might look the same to us, but to most analytics tool, they are 2 completely different pieces of data.